 Scripture is from the NKJV, unless otherwise noted.

 Are believers today, expected to pay tithe?
 Tithe of course, means tenth.
-The LORD expected the ancient Israelites to give 1/10th of their increase in support of the Tabernacle and the priesthood, and also in support of the poor and the Levites (non-priests who served the Temple).
+The LORD expected the ancient Israelites to give 1/10th of their increase, to support the Tabernacle (later Temple), the priesthood, and in support of the poor and the Levites (non-priests who served the Temple).
 Does the LORD expect believers today, to pay tithe?
 To whom do we pay the money, seeing the Temple no longer exists?

 There were many things that the LORD commanded of Israel, some of which do not apply today.
 I personally believe the system of animal sacrifices, carried out by the exclusive Aaronic priesthood, was “changed” under the New Covenant.
 The “priesthood” is “changed.”
 There is no priesthood to receive an animal sacrifice.
 Circumcision is no longer a requirement for inclusion in the “commonwealth of Israel.”
 Do the commands concerning the tithe, still apply?